Self-organized hyperuniformity in a minimal model of population dynamics

 describing the elimination of the fixed point at $c<c_{\text{crit}}$.
-The resource is locally consumed by viable individuals, which is balanced by a fixed production rate, and is dispersed diffusively as captured by the reaction-diffusion equation
+The resource is locally consumed by viable individuals, which is balanced by a fixed production rate, and is dispersed diffusively, as captured by the reaction-diffusion equation

-where $p$ and $k$ encode production and (inverse) consumption rates, and $D$ is the diffusion coefficient.
+where $p$ is the production rate, $k$ sets the ratio of production to consumption rates, and $D$ is the diffusion coefficient.
 The number density field of surviving agents is given by

 where the Heaviside theta-function $\Theta\left(\dots\right)$ selects for viable states, and the $d-$ dimensional Dirac delta-function $\delta^d\left(\dots\right)$ ensures that the consumption of resource is purely local.
 The coupled dynamics (\ref{nu}-\ref{rho}) describe a negative feedback, which relaxes the system towards a dynamic steady state: When resource levels are elevated above the threshold level $c>c_{\text{crit}}$, new agents steadily accumulate, which, according to \eqref{y}, result in increased consumption and the down-regulation of resource levels.
-As the individual rate of consumption is reduced $k^{-1}\to0$, the system evolves towards a critical steady-state with $c\simeq c_{\text{crit}}$, as depicted in Fig.~\ref{illustration}.
-As argued in the following, the particular choice of coupling to the resource (\ref{mu}-\ref{y}) also captures the generic case, where the minimal system of Eqs. (\ref{nu}-\ref{rho}) provides a universal description of critical tuning via resource competition.
+As the system admits a unique steady state, the initial conditions affect only the transient approach to stationarity.
+In the asymptotic limit of vanishing individuals' consumption rate $k^{-1}\to0$, the steady state resource approaches the critical threshold $c\simeq c_{\text{crit}}$, as depicted in Fig.~\ref{illustration}.
+Note, however, that the strict limit of $k^{-1}=0$ is singular and does not define a regular steady state.
+As shown below, the particular choice of coupling to the resource (\ref{mu}-\ref{y}) also captures the generic case, where the minimal system of Eqs. (\ref{nu}-\ref{rho}) provides a universal description of critical tuning via resource competition.

 A corresponding `mean-field` type analysis can be found in \cite{simonsTuningPlasmaCell2024}, and is briefly recapped in the following.
-Remarkably, going beyond a mean-field description here, we find that this dynamical steady state has hyperuniform density fluctuations as presented in Figs.~\ref{structure} and \ref{hyperuniformityreal}.
+Remarkably, going beyond the mean-field description, we find that this dynamical steady state has hyperuniform density fluctuations as presented in Figs.~\ref{structure} and \ref{hyperuniformityreal}.

-\emph{Steady state at level of mean-field} -- At the dynamic steady state, resource production matches consumption, and the agent arrival rate matches their average removal rate.
-At the level of mean-field, when the steady-state density fields $\rho=\rho^*$ and $c=c^*$ are spatially homogeneous, these requirements are given, respectively, by
+\emph{Mean-field steady-state} -- At the dynamic steady state, resource production matches consumption, and the agent arrival rate matches their average removal rate.
+At the level of mean-field, when the steady-state density and resource fields $\rho=\rho^*$ and $c=c^*$ are spatially homogeneous, these requirements are given, respectively, by